 Different forms of psychotherapy can be used to help manage Bipolar Disorder.
 The goal is to identify which ones work best in your case and then stick to those religiously.

-The cost of treatment for Bipolar Disorder at BetterPlace is INR 2,000 per session, offering you the best available treatment at the most affordable prices.
+The cost of treatment for Bipolar Disorder at BetterPlace is INR 2,000 per session, offering you the best available Bipoolar disorder treatment at the most affordable prices.
 In your first 90-minute session, you meet both our clinical psychologist and psychiatrist to get an accurate understanding of your mental health.
 Our expert team works together to make sure your recovery is on track, and our senior team with over 40+ years of experience guides every case with a keen eye.
 This approach makes sure that we not only treat your symptoms but completely treat YOU as a person.

 Consultant Psychiatrist, MD Psychiatry